wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

     Node API parameters.
     The Waves node REST API is the main interface for blockchain interaction.
     The API has both public (available for everyone) and private (avaialable only via aurthorization) endpoints.
-    For example, you may check the swagger REST API interface for the [MAINNET network](https://nodes.wavesnodes.com/).
+    You may check the swagger REST API interface for the [MAINNET network](https://nodes.wavesnodes.com/) to get an idea how it looks like.

     Once this parameters is configured, you may get access to the REST API service of your personal node directly: